-- 2. Delegation of authority to the ED to manage the TP process has significantly streamlined the process of proposal appraisal and selection, accelerated project start up and reduced costs, as compared to the regular cycle. - 3.
+- 1. The TP pilot operations have provided very useful experience and a solid basis for strengthening regular TP implementation. - 2.
+Delegation of authority to the ED to manage the TP process has significantly streamlined the process of proposal appraisal and selection, accelerated project start up and reduced costs, as compared to the regular cycle. - 3.
 The Secretariat has introduced positive measures regarding TP proposal appraisal and TP monitoring.
 These should be maintained or enhanced under regular TP operations. - 4.
 Greater efforts on the part of ITTO Focal Points to ensure TP submissions are complete and properly formatted and prepared, and to indicate relative priorities when submitting multiple proposals, would further facilitate the appraisal process. - 5.
-The general criteria for TP proposal selection that apply only to TPs (i.e. criteria e, g, h) and the specific TP selection criteria cover factors key to TP success.
+The general criteria for TP proposal selection that apply only to TPs (i.e. criteria e, g, h), as well as the two specific TP selection criteria contained in each TPD, cover factors key to TP success.
 A system of weighting is needed to give priority to these criteria in the TP appraisal process. - 6.
 The MPs are an important innovation for monitoring and evaluating TP progress as a whole and can be further refined as needed under regular TP operations. - 7.
-ITTO's project-related manuals and guidelines have been relevant to TP operations.
+ITTO's project-related manuals and guidelines have been relevant to TP pilot operations.
 Updates or supplements are needed in due course to fully reflect TP procedures and requirements - 8.
 The 6-month project cycle schedule has proved less relevant in the TP context which is driven by available funding, not a fixed calendar.
-A flexible schedule reflecting funding levels and the number of proposals submitted could lead to a better pace of work, including TPAC reviews. - 9.
+A flexible schedule reflecting funding levels and the number of proposals submitted could lead to a better pace of work, including for TPAC reviews. - 9.
 The Secretariat has absorbed the additional TP workload during the pilot phase within existing resources and structures.
-The reorganization of the Secretariat to address work under the ITTA, 2006 offers opportunities to mainstream and manage TPs holistically as collective pools of thematically linked projects/activities (e.g. by creating a TP unit).
+The reorganization of the Secretariat to address work under the ITTA, 2006 offers opportunities to mainstream and manage TPs holistically as collective pools of thematically linked projects/pre-projects/activities (e.g. by creating a TP unit within the Secretariat).